While Trump Calls For Peace Among Americans, Look What Protesters Were Doing | John Hawkins' Right Wing News

 - Comment Now 0

 So much for the peaceful transition of power.
-Protestors and rioters have been wreaking havoc on Washington D.C. all day, with some getting way too close to the new President.
+Protesters and rioters have been wreaking havoc on Washington D.C. all day, with some getting way too close to the new President.

 Six protesters who found their way very close to the stage stood up, raised their fists and began shouting “We the people,” as Donald Trump took the oath of office.
 Their shirts together spelled “R-E-S-I-S-T.”